mhumphri/shop-app/README.md

 ### `Hotel app`

 This item is a mock up of a search page and server for a hotel booking app.
 The search page displays a list of hotels and a map with corresponding markers.
 Users can search for hotels by selecting a country or by navigating the map.
-The "server" component of the app returns an array of hotels with randomly generated coordinates based on either the selected country or current map bounds.\
+The "server" component of the app returns an array of hotels with randomly generated coordinates based on either the selected country or current map bounds.

-The following libraries/fameworks have been used:\
+The following libraries/fameworks have been used:

 * React
-* Redux
+* Redux (react-redux and redux toolkit)
 * Google Maps Javascript API
-* Turf
+* Turf (library for performing geospatial operations)
 * land polygon geoJSON data
 * country polygon geoJSON data

 ### `Range sliders`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+This item contains a set of rangeslider number inputs.
+In the simple case, a single handle is moved along a track to select a number from the range.
+Further functionality has been added by restricting the number selection to discrete intervals, adding a second handle which allows the user to select both ends of the range and adding a bar chart which can be used to show the underlying data distribution.

+The following libraries/fameworks have been used:

+* React

 ### `Swipeable gallery`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+This item is a carrousel-style image gallery which can be viewed either by swiping a touchscreen/trackpad or clicking chevron buttons which appear when the user hovers over the gallery.
+Current position and movement through the gallery are shown by a group of animated dost which are highlighted and scale up and down as the user moves from one image to the next.

+The following libraries/fameworks have been used:

+* React

+### `Portfolio site`

+The portfolio site itself consists of a list of tiles which either link to or directly contain portfolio items.
+Modals are used to present information on the portfolio items.

+The following libraries/fameworks have been used:

+* React
+* Redux (react-redux and redux toolkit)
+* Create React App

-## Contact me
+## Testing

-If you'd like to contact me, please email micsportfolio@outlook.com
+The site has been tested on recent versions of:

+* Firefox, Chrome & Safari (mac desktop)
+* Firefox, Chrome & Safari (iOS)
+* Chrome & Edge (windows desktop)
+* Firefox & Chrome (android)